YaHshua or YaHushua

 I am trying to end this article but things keep coming and need to be said, for the record.
 So, this short article, in reply to one of my readers has turned into something a bit longer.
 You will notice I have not used much scripture in this discussion, if you please, because the purpose was to use simple logic as opposed to a lot of quotes, although I could have added many, but we need to use some of our brain power to exercise mining for the truth.
 Our minds are like shovels digging away, looking for the nuggets of truth as we search His words as opposed to the words of others.
 For now, let's tolerate a little more of our own wisdom, hopefully guided by His spirit of truth.
 What follows is a small discussion from another website reasoning their way into favoring the term, Yeshua, over the other, in my opinion, better choices.

-The Messiah’s Name
+The Messiah’s Name?

 Matthew 1:21 - “And she shall bring forth a son, and thou shalt call his name JESUS: for he shall save his people from their sins.”
 KJV

-The KJV says the Savior’s name is Jesus, however, there is no letter “J” in Hebrew or Greek, nor was there a “J” in English prior to the 17th century.
-The original 1611 KJV records his name as Iesus.
-That is because the letter “J” had not yet come into regular use.
-It was only recently invented at that time.
+His Name was CHANGED, first from the incorrect Latin/Greek claims, by changing the pronunciation of the first letter, making what you hear phonetically, in your ear, as - JESUS -- not even close to His Birth Name, YaHshua.
 Therefore, Jesus cannot be the Savior’s true name.
 It is a man-made name that has existed for only a few hundred years.
-Iesus is an attempt to transliterate the name as it appears in the Greek text (??s??? – pronounced “ee-ay-soos”).
+From Iesvs, to Iesus, is an attempt to transliterate the name as it appears in the Greek text (Ἰησοῦς – pronounced “ee-ay-soos”), another error.
 The Greeks attempted to transliterate the name from Hebrew, but fell short as we will see shortly.
+See this quote from the Thayer's Greek Word Definitions:

-BACK TO THE ARTICLE:
+BACK TO THE Quoted ARTICLE:

 Matthew 1:21 also tells us the meaning of the name; “… for he shall save his people from their sins”.
 According to Strong’s Concordance, Jeshua means “he will save”.